Changissnz/selfinterest/README.md

 A rich irony that is need of being stated, in conclusion, is that the more control is applied, the less expansion and divergence for the changes wanted by the ends, and the furthering of these limitations are a cause for the deterioration of the media in between the ends that just does not know how to satisfy any end, the balance that the media must be.
+And that is probably why the ends are never the eternal or heaven for the human being, especially when the human being is an end, thinking and acting for their self-interest, but from the will.